-We do not discriminate on any grounds including, but not limited to, disability, sex, gender, gender reassignment, race, religion or belief, age, sexual orientation, marital or civil partnership status, parental status, caring responsibilities or social background.
+We do not discriminate on any grounds including, but not limited to, disability, sex, gender, gender reassignment, race, colour, nationality, ethnic or national origin, religion or belief, age, sexual orientation, marital or civil partnership status, parental status, pregnancy or maternity, caring responsibilities or social background.
 We are committed to continuously improving inclusion throughout the organisation.
 The College's Equality and Inclusion Policy can be found on our website, and is also available on request from the HR team via recruitment@etoncollege.org.uk.